 With critical analysis of theoretical and empirical research to date, this book explores the pros and cons of PSM and interrogates the reasons why people choose to work in the public and third sectors.
-It proposes an alternative theory for the pursuit of service, rooted in rational choice theory, that shows public servants are expressively motivated to confirm their values and identity through their work.
+It proposes an alternative theory for the pursuit of service, rooted in rational choice theory, that shows public servants are expressly motivated to confirm their values and identity through their work.

 For those involved in public policy, administration and management, this is a constructive and stimulating review of an important but often neglected aspect of the sector.

-Christopher O’Leary is Senior Lecturer in the Policy Evaluation and Research Unit at Manchester Metropolitan University.
+Chris O’Leary is Senior Lecturer in the Policy Evaluation and Research Unit at Manchester Metropolitan University.

-Conceptualising Public Service Motivation
+2: Conceptualising Public Service Motivation

-The public and Public Service Motivation
+3: The Public in Public Service Motivation Theory

-Observing Public Service Motivation
+4: Decision-making in Public Service Motivation Theory

-Public Service Motivation as expressive interests
+5: Observing Public Service Motivation

 6: Rationality, Expressive Interests and Public Service Motivation